 31st December: New Year’s Eve

 Early closures are possible.
-Big dinners and gatherings are traditional (current rules may affect this), public transport frequency is affected, especially later at night.
+Big dinners and gatherings are traditional and public transport frequency is affected, especially later at night.

 Book well in advance if planning on dining at a restaurant (see below).

 the 6th of January is the last day of the Christmas holidays in Rome and a day off for locals.